 At night you can bunk down in a couple of different spots.

-"There's two places to sleep.
+"There are two places to sleep in.
 One in a couch downstairs that turns into a queen bed, and then up in the loft is a queen size platform bed.
 It is fabulously comfortable."

 The treehouse even comes with a bathroom with a flushing toilet and a shower the exposes you to mother nature.
 Literally.

-"The curtain only comes around to protect you from human view," said Sean.
+"The curtain only comes around to protect you from the human view," said Sean.

 But the best views can be found outside the treehouse.

 "The front deck has the most beautiful view of the upright head channel.
 And we can see both Orcas and Shaw across from us."

 So if you think treehouses' are something you outgrow, a night or two here will have you feeling like a kid again.

 "Living here is a really wonderful treat for the soul and the heart.
 And building the treehouse is a way we could share that," said Bob.